-This revised draft import risk analysis proposes that the importation of apples to Australia from New Zealand be permitted, subject to the following risk management conditions:
+This final report recommends that the importation of apples to Australia from New Zealand be permitted, subject to the following risk management conditions:

-- Mandatory pre-clearance arrangements with Australian Quarantine and Inspection Service officers involved in all risk management measures in New Zealand and auditing of the systems and processes used by New Zealand to certify exports. - Orchard inspections undertaken for fire blight symptoms at an inspection intensity that would, at a 95% confidence level, detect visual symptoms if shown by 1% of the trees.
-This inspection should take place between 4 to 7 weeks after flowering when conditions for fire blight disease development are likely to be optimal.
-The detection of any visual symptoms of fire blight would result in the suspension of the orchard/block for the season. - Use of disinfection treatment (eg. chlorine) in the packing house to prevent contamination of apples with fire blight bacteria. - Inspection of orchards after leaf fall, during autumn or winter, for freedom from European canker disease.
+- Mandatory pre-clearance arrangements with Australian Quarantine and Inspection Service officers involved in all risk management measures in New Zealand and auditing of the systems and processes used by New Zealand to certify exports. - Orchard inspections undertaken for fire blight symptoms at an inspection intensity that would, at a 95% confidence level, detect visual symptoms if shown by 1% of the trees; this inspection should take place between 4 and 7 weeks after flowering when conditions for fire blight disease development are likely to be optimal.
+Orchards with any visual symptoms of fire blight would be disqualified from export. - Use of disinfection treatment (e.g. chlorine) in the packing house to prevent contamination of apples with fire blight bacteria. - Inspection of all host trees in export orchards after leaf fall, during winter, for freedom from European canker disease.
 Orchards with any symptoms of European canker would be disqualified from export. - Inspection in New Zealand of a random sample of 3000 fruit from each lot for freedom from apple leaf curling midge.
 Detection of apple leaf curling midge would result in rejection of the lot or treatment.
-Alternatively, a treatment such as fumigation could be used for all export lots. - Inspection for all other quarantine pests with remedial action taken (treatment or withdrawal of the lot) if any are detected. - No satisfactory risk management procedures could be identified for the disease apple scab.
-Therefore, it is proposed that imports of New Zealand apples into Western Australia should not be permitted.
+Alternatively, a treatment such as fumigation could be used for all export lots. - Inspection for all other quarantine pests with remedial action taken (treatment or withdrawal of the lot) if any are detected. - No satisfactory risk management procedures could be identified for apple scab disease.
+Therefore, it is proposed that imports of New Zealand apples into Western Australia not be permitted.

-Full details of the analysis and the conclusions reached are provided in Part B of the revised draft import risk analysis report.
+Full details of the analysis and the conclusions reached are provided in Part B of this final import risk analysis report.